Visit Albuquerque prohibits users from downloading images from our website.

 Petroglyph National Monument

-Located on the Westside of the city, Petroglyph National Monument is alive with the sights & sounds of the high desert- a hawk spirals down from the mesa top, a roadrunner dashes into fragrant sage, a desert millipede traces waves in the sand.
+Located on the Westside of the city, Petroglyph National Monument is alive with the sights and sounds of the high desert- a hawk spirals down from the mesa top, a roadrunner dashes into fragrant sage, a desert millipede traces waves in the sand.
 Visitors to the Monument can explore an estimated 20,000 ancient rock carvings against the backdrop of the glittering city skyline.
 Many of the petroglyph images are recognizable as animals, people, brands and crosses; others are more complex.
 Don’t miss a hike amongst the ancient rock carvings while immersing yourself in the beautiful high desert atmosphere.

-City of Albuquerque Open Space Visitor Center
+Open Space Visitor Center

 Sandia Foothills Trail System

+For 1,000 years, residents of the Rio Grande Valley have stared up at the Sandia Mountains with awe.
 The towering mountains remain the magnificent crown of modern Albuquerque.
-On the eastern edge of the city, the Foothills Hike/Bike Trail off Tramway Boulevard leads into Bear Canyon, and trails in Elena Gallegos Park climb into the Cibola National Forest.
+On the eastern edge of the city, the Foothills Hike/Bike Trail off Tramway Boulevard leads into Bear Canyon, and trails in the Elena Gallegos Picnic Area climb into the Cibola National Forest.
 The Tramway Trail, from the Aerial Tramway station, connects with trails that ascend to the Crest.

 Sandia Peak Aerial Tramway

-Sandia peak tram by jay blackwoodThe 2.7-mile Sandia Peak AerialTramway, the longest aerial tram in the world, starts in the desert and traverses four of the seven life zones in North America.
-In 15 minutes you go from desert to spruce-fir forest.
-From the viewing platform at the High Finance Restaurant at the top, Albuquerque spreads across the Rio Grande Valley like pieces on a game board.
+The 2.7-mile Sandia Peak Aerial Tramway, one of the longest aerial tram in the world, starts in the desert and traverses four of the seven life zones in North America.
+In 15 minutes, you go from desert to spruce-fir forest.
+From the viewing platform at TEN 3 at the top, Albuquerque spreads across the Rio Grande Valley like pieces on a game board.
 Mt.
 Taylor dots the horizon 65 miles distant.
 A 3.8-mile trail with stunning views loops below the rim to the Crest House and returns through spruce-aspen forest.
-In the tram terminal at the base of the mountains, Sandiago’s Mexican Grill serves a fresh lunch (summer) and dinner menu and deli selections.
+In the tram terminal at the base of the mountains, Homestead Cafe serves cafe bites and deli selections.

 Sandia Mountains and Cibola National Forest trails